olvlvl/composer-attribute-collector/README.md

 [![Code Coverage](https://coveralls.io/repos/github/olvlvl/composer-attribute-collector/badge.svg?branch=main)](https://coveralls.io/r/olvlvl/composer-attribute-collector?branch=main)
 [![Downloads](https://img.shields.io/packagist/dt/olvlvl/composer-attribute-collector.svg)](https://packagist.org/packages/olvlvl/composer-attribute-collector)

-composer-attribute-collector is a plugin for [Composer][].
+**composer-attribute-collector** is a plugin for [Composer][].
 Its ambition is to provide a convenient way—and near zero cost—to retrieve targets of PHP 8 attributes.
 After the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
-Later, these targets can be retrieved through a convenient interface, without reflection.
+These targets can be retrieved through a convenient interface, without reflection.
 The plugin is useful when you need to _discover_ attribute targets in a codebase—for known targets you can use reflection.